nikitavoloboev/data/productivity/flow/Rules.md

  - only add snippets of code that are really useful
 	- keep simple things I use for my own reference in SnippetsLab only
 - Heading / Snippets / Notes / Links / should always be on one level heading
+- no TODOs in normal wiki entries
+	- the wiki is for notes and references and some actionable dedicated lists like [reading](../working-on/Reading.md) or [working on](../working-on/working-on.md)